 “That may be so,” Crow answered as her steward came in with a fresh carafe of hot coffee and filled her cup.
 “But it always seems like I’m pulling teeth to get the government to admit that they need to spend money.”

-“But I didn’t sit in on the budget committee,” Crow said as Lisa’s communicator beeped.
+“But I didn’t sit in on the budget committee,” Crow said as Sarah’s communicator beeped.
 She answered it and she heard something about Admiral of the Space Force being downstairs.
-“Yes,” Lisa said as she looked to her communicator, “send her up.”
+“Yes,” Sarah said as she looked to her communicator, “send her up.”

 A few minutes later the Admiral of the Space Force, Vanessa Sawyer, came into the room.
 Crow stood up as Vanessa entered.
 They exchanged salutes and when the admiral dropped her salute Christina said, “Please, take a seat admiral.”